Managing Type 1 Diabetes

 When you have diabetes, you may be more likely to develop other health problems.
 They include foot, eye, heart, and kidney problems.
 By controlling your blood sugar, and taking good care of yourself, you can help to prevent these problems.
-Your health care provider, nurse, diabetes educator, and others can assist you.
+Your healthcare provider, nurse, diabetes educator, and others can help you.

 Other exams.
 You should also have complete eye, foot, and dental exams at least once every year.

 Lab tests.
 You will have blood and urine tests.

 At least 2 times a year, your healthcare provider will check your hemoglobin A1C.
 This blood test shows how well you have been controlling your blood sugar over 2 to 3 months.
 The results help your healthcare provider manage your diabetes.

 You will also have other lab tests.
 For example, to check for kidney problems and abnormal cholesterol levels.

 Smoking.
 If you smoke, you must quit.
 Smoking increases the chance that you will develop complications from diabetes.
 Ask your healthcare provider about ways to quit.

 Vaccines.
 Get a yearly flu shot.
 And, ask your healthcare provider about vaccines to prevent pneumonia and hepatitis B.

 Stress and depression